 There are two types of credit cards: unsecured and secured.
-You're probably most familiar with unsecured credit cards where you simply apply and if you qualify, you get the card.
-Secured credit cards, on the other hand, typically require you to make a security deposit against the card's credit limit.
+You're probably most familiar with unsecured credit cards that you simply apply for and if you qualify, you get the card.
+Secured credit cards, on the other hand, require you to make a security deposit against the card's credit limit.
 Because secured credit cards typically don't check your credit, they're often the best option for post-bankruptcy credit repair.

-When you choose a secured credit card, you should try to get one that reports to the major credit bureaus and that also coverts to an unsecured credit card within six to eighteen months of timely payments.
+When you choose a secured credit card, make sure you get one that reports to the major credit bureau.
+The best secured credit cards also covert to unsecured credit cards within six to eighteen months of timely payments.